App Builder Tips: Decisions That Decide Your App’s Fate (Pre-Code)

 App-builder stacks I’d actually use in 2026

-- No-code MVP: Bubble (web), FlutterFlow (mobile), Glide (mobile lite from spreadsheets).
-Adalo for simple consumer mobile.
-Softr for portal/marketplace MVPs.
+- No-code app builder: Bubble (web, most capable, watch the Workload Unit pricing), FlutterFlow (mobile, exports real Flutter code), Glide (mobile lite from spreadsheets, genuinely usable free tier).
+Adalo for simple consumer mobile, Softr for portal/marketplace MVPs.

 - Web app first: Next.js + Tailwind + Supabase or PlanetScale.
-Vercel for deploy.
-Stripe for payments.
-Resend for email.
-Total stack cost <$50/month at MVP scale.
+Vercel for deploy, Stripe for payments, Resend for email.
+Total stack cost under $50/month at MVP scale.

 - Cross-platform mobile: Flutter (Google-maintained, mature) or React Native + Expo (huge ecosystem).
 RevenueCat for in-app purchase handling.

-- Backend: Supabase or Firebase for prototypes; Postgres + a Rails or NestJS or Django backend for anything serious.
+- Backend: Supabase or Firebase for prototypes.
+Postgres + a Rails, NestJS, or Django backend for anything serious.
 Skip self-hosted Kubernetes until you have $1M ARR.

 - Analytics + product: PostHog (open-source, self-hostable) or Mixpanel.
 Sentry for crashes.
-Tools you’ll thank yourself for installing on day one.
+Install these on day one and thank yourself later.

 Frequently asked questions